wx02shi/chess-command-line/README.md

 `+ K a1`: adds a King piece to tile A1.\
 `= black`: switches to Black player's turn to add pieces.\
 `done`: exit setup mode.

+## Dev
+The `./chess` file is compiled using Makefile.
+There are a bunch of scripts available to do this.
+Please note that the scripts must be moved into the root directory of the project in order to work.

+The project is compiled with minimum version C++14, on an Ubuntu distribution.
+If you are using a remote SSH connection to your device, you must enable -lX11 forwarding.
+Adding a `-Y` flag to your SSH command will probably work.